Kadence Davenport

-Kadence Davenport (born July 15, 2004) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 7 Chevrolet for CCM Racing.
+Kadence Davenport (born July 15, 2004) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 7 Chevrolet for CCM Racing.

 Racing career

 Davenport started her racing career at the age of six, where she raced in go-karts.
 From 2020 to 2022, she made select starts in the United States Racing Association in the B-Mod division.

 In 2025, it was announced that Davenport would race in the ARCA Menards Series in a three-race schedule, driving the No. 7 Chevrolet for CCM Racing.
 She made her debut at Elko Speedway, where after placing seventeenth in the lone practice session, qualified in eighteenth and finished in seventeenth due to mechanical issues.
 Her next race was at Lucas Oil Indianapolis Raceway Park, which also served as her debut in the ARCA Menards Series East as it was a combination race with the main ARCA series.
 After starting in 33rd due to qualifying being rained out, she placed 28th in practice and finished seven laps down in 23rd.
 Davenport's last scheduled start was at Iowa Speedway, where after placing twentieth in the lone practice session, she qualified in nineteenth and finished eleven laps down in seventeenth.